Preventing Conflict Is The Best Form Of Self-Defense

 If you want to stay safe it really is simple, do not put yourself in danger in the first place.
-Obvious I know, but many martial arts instructors fail to emphasize this point.
+Obvious I know, but many martial arts instructors fail to emphasize that prevention is the best form of self-defense.
+Preventing conflict is the best thing you can do to keep yourself safe.
+I’ve been practising martial arts for over ten years, and I’ve tried many different styles, and I have a black singlet in Muay Thai and a purple belt in Brazilian Jiu Jitsu.

-Taken to the extreme, people assume that I am advising them to stay indoors for eternity.
+Taken to the extreme, when I say I love preventing conflict, people assume that I am advising them to stay indoors for eternity.
 To wrap themselves in cotton wool and remain hidden under the protection of their beds.
 Far from it.

 But what constitutes danger?